spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 Strive for PEP8 Compliance
 --------------------------

-In addition to the Syntax that is enforced by Python, there are additional conventions regarding the layout of source code, in particular the `Style Guide for Python source code
+In addition to the syntax that is enforced by the Python programming language, there are additional conventions regarding the layout of the source code, in particular the `Style Guide for Python source code
 <http://www.python.org/dev/peps/pep-0008/>`__ known as "PEP8".
 By
-writing code in the same style, it becomes easier to read, and thus easier to debug and re-use - both for the original author and others.
+following this guide and writing code in the same style as almost all Python programmers do, it becomes easier to read, and thus easier to debug and re-use -- both for the original author and others.

 You should change Spyders settings to
 `Warn if PEP8 coding guidelines are violated`_.

 Selected Preferences